periva101/-Android-Architect-PaperKit/README.md

 how to become a multi-platform Architect?

 ## Basic Rules
 - if you have a plan to use KMM, select a kmm library from beginning
 - team and time, Reactive programming is a good tool with a high learning curve when time is limited and the team is not confirmable take the next tool
-- do not change your tool for the legacy projects, mixing is not good , until you have a plan
 - android has a lot of libaray , try to select a libary that works with xml/compose in future you have to remove xml
+- do not change your tool for the legacy projects, mixing is not good , until you have a very very good plan

+_ these tools only recommendation not take things personal

+# Good news
+- kmm support 100% code sharing android/ios for business logic
+- Compose reach android/desktop/web , soon we will have another flutter wrriten in kotlin

+## Architecture Patterns
+    MVC : leave the interview because this company retarded MVP : dead why? each screen required two interfaces (presenter/view), mocking for test...
+    MVVM : always
+    UDF : try to use udf pattern to simplify MVVM
+    MVI : alterantive to mvvm/udf

+## Dependency injection
+    Manual: using kolin (lazy , Default Values )
+    koin: easy swipe Imp.
+    dagger hilt: good tool until testing

+## Reactive Programming:
+    Flows API
+    Channels: use Flows API to be consistent reaktive : good library for Reactive Programming multi-platform RXJava : avoid RXJava , almost dead
+    rxbinding :android xml views to streams

+## API Flows
+    StateFlow: state holer
+    shardFlow: one time event
+    turbine : libaray for flow testing

+## DateBase
+    Room db : always
+    SQLite/cipher : use can close Roomdb with password SQLDelight (kmm)

+## HttpClient
+    Retrofit2 : always , al lot of support
+    ktor(kmm)

+## Json Pasring
+    Gson
+    kotlinx.serialization(kmm)
+    mosi

 ## UI
     Compose (avoid XML as you can)
     material3: something changes button color as wallpaper, do not need it